MissStrong/ICS4U/Unit 1/Note 1 - Introduction to Java.md

 Java is a programming language similar to C++ and Turing.
 It is known for being an purely object-oriented programming language.
 (We'll get to what object-oriented means in a later lesson.)

 Java has a moderate learning curve – it can be challenging to learn at first and some of its limitations can be frustrating at first.
-However, once you have become accustomed to the programming conventions in Java, it allows you to be highly productive and create complex programs.
+However, once we have become accustomed to the programming conventions in Java, it allows us to be highly productive and create complex programs.

 Java has consistently been in the top three most popular programming langauges over the past two decades.
 Other languages that have been consistemtnly popular include Python, C, and Javascript.